 We put out a biweekly schedule with each crew member's hours.
 We expect crew members to be punctual and to give us advance notice of any schedule changes.
 Minor schedule changes, such as an appointment you need to leave work early for, 1 week in advance.
 Major schedule changes, such as a day off or vacation time, 2 weeks in advance.

-We are harvesting three days a week, attending farmers markets on Saturdays, and conducting many farm tasks the other days of the week, including transplanting, flame weeding, weeding, trellising, and more.
+We are harvesting three days a week, and conducting many farm tasks the other days of the week, including transplanting, flame weeding, weeding, trellising, and more.
 Crew members must be able to work in variable weather conditions and repeatedly lift 50lbs or more.

 This is a relatively small crew & we frequently work alongside crew members.
 We generally follow the idea that the more you put in, the more you will get out.
 We find those who learn the most at our farm are those who ask the most QUESTIONS & show the most interest in the farm.
 We are happy to show you most any part of the business.
 We need you to communicate this & work with us to make this fit into the farm schedule though.

 If you are interested in attending any farm-related workshops, trainings, &/or CFAC field days we are happy to pay for these & work them into the schedule.

 For many tasks on the farm we have a manual or standard operating procedure sheet, these are helpful tools for the farm & can serve as helpful reminders for crew members.

 We have a variety of farm books & online resources crew members are welcome to use

 Are you a full-time farmer?Yes